TereshonokMaksim/hw-js-y4/README.md

     Impoved typing using interfaces and types.
     Added first Contract, for easier work between files.
     Added link to update posts by ID with a lot of conditions using PATCH method.

+#### 17.10.2025 - Mod2 Task3

+    Added Post Controller contract, for better understanding of types.
+    Used Request and Response generic types, for good readability of Controller part.
+    Added likes check on Post creation in Controller part.